andyatkinson/rideshare/README.md

 Start a pgbench benchmark basics.
 Add fx gem to manage DB functions (pl/pgsql).
 Add data scrub functions.

+Add paranoia gem and create some deleted users for the purposes of different query types.

 ## Iteration 16 (2022)